 A definite must-see stop in Ironwood is a tour of the Stormy Kromer Factory (see our article and photos here).
 The tour staff does a first rate job on what is an very interesting tour.
 Stormy makes quality apparel and a variety of other goods here in the USA, providing jobs that too often have gotten shipped to China.
 A bonus of the tour is being able to shop at the company store where you can also get some good deals on seconds or discontinued items.

-Rainbow Falls is the last of 5 attractive waterfalls on the Black River that empties into Lake Superior.
-The Black River Scenic Recreation Area is one of our favorite spots for hiking, scenery, and agate & rock picking on its Lake Superior beach.
+A few miles North of Ironwood is the Black River Scenic Recreation Area & Campground, one of our favorite spots for hiking, scenery, and agate & rock picking on its Lake Superior beach.

 Ottawa National Forest Website - Info on Recreation & Camping

 Camping and information on Black River Harbor Recreation Area

 Scenic Drives further east in the Upper Peninsula

 Instead of doing a loop from Black River Harbor to Little Girls Point and into Wisconsin, return to Bessemer and proceed east on US 2 to Wakefield Michigan where you take Michigan 519 to Presque Isle Park (with more waterfalls and hiking trails).
 From there you can take the South Boundary Road to visit several scenic overlooks in Porcupine Mountains State Park.

 Best Camping along Lake Superior.

 Motels & Hotel Directory